coredns/coredns.io/content/plugins/timeouts.md

 +++
 title = "timeouts"
-description = "*timeouts* allows you to configure the server read, write and idle timeouts for the TCP, TLS, DoH and DoQ (idle only) servers." weight = 48 tags = ["plugin", "timeouts"] categories = ["plugin"] date = "2025-06-13T10:26:16.8771686"
+description = "*timeouts* allows you to configure the supported server read, write and idle timeouts for the TCP, TLS, DoH and DoQ servers." weight = 53 tags = ["plugin", "timeouts"] categories = ["plugin"] date = "2026-07-13T15:51:55.8775587"
 +++

 ## Description